Earth Day Tips for 2023: Projects and Initiatives for Businesses

 - Educate yourself on the groups hit hardest by environmental issues and the young activists leading the charge around the world.

-How Businesses Can Embody Earth Day All Year
+How Businesses Can Embody Earth Day All Year in 2023

 While it is a worthy ambition for do-good companies to organize special Earth Day activities, it is critical to embody the principles of Earth Day throughout the year.
 Companies may find Earth Day or the month of April are the perfect time to reevaluate their current environmental impact and progress, revisit any goals left to fulfill and refresh their commitment.
 This is also an opportunity to be transparent to your employees and stakeholders to show what you have actually accomplished and the plans you have for moving forward.